Chapter 11 Bankruptcy Information in Kentucky

 - Bankruptcy Chapter 12: $278 in full or four installments of $69.50

 - Chapter 13: $313 in full or four installments of $78.25

 How to File for Chapter 11 Bankruptcy

-In order to start the Chapter 11 bankruptcy process, you should start by hiring a bankruptcy attorney from O’Bryan Law Offices.
-We will walk you through the entire process, ensure that your rights are protected, keep your best interest in mind, and pay off your business debts.
+In order to start the Chapter 11 bankruptcy process, you should start by hiring a bankruptcy attorney.
+They will walk you through the entire process, ensure that your rights are protected, keep your best interest in mind, and pay off your business debts.